eastmanrj/PigDice3D/README.md

 * For "Fewest Rolls" and "Most Rolls", I used "Rouleaux +" and "Rouleaux -" because the French was too long.
 * Are the words "lancer" and "rouler" interchangeable?
 Should I choose just one or use both?
 * I know that the French quotes << and >> should go right next to the words instead of having a space between them.
 I need to fix that.
+* Is Depot the right word to use for Bank?
+It seems right to me, but I am probably wrong.

+  Thank you for your help!
+Send me a text, an email, or create an issue right here on Github.
+Let me know what I owe you, and I'll pay Jen.